ozyurtf/linker/README.md

 - Disk
 - Network

 are very limited.
 So somebody has to decide which entity should get these resources at any given time for example.
+And this somebody is operating system.

 ## Protection